alexfru/SmallerC/readme.txt

 that can then be assembled and linked into DOS, Windows and Linux programs.

 Code generation for MIPS CPUs is also supported (primarily for RetroBSD).

-Code generation for TR3200 CPU assembly code for VASM (read about Trillek)
+Code generation for the TR3200 CPU and VASM is supported (see Trillek).

 The compiler is capable of compiling itself.